-Employees of the Berentzen Group and third parties are given the opportunity to provide tips of possible violations of national and international laws and regulations, the Codes of the Berentzen Group, and its other internal guidelines confidentially and even anonymously under a whistle-blower system implemented by the Group.
+Employees of the Berentzen Group and third parties are given the opportunity to provide tips of possible violations of national and international laws and regulations, the Codes of the Berentzen Group, and its other internal guidelines confidentially and even anonymously under a whistle-blower system meeting the legal requirements.

-The Codes of the Berentzen Group and additional information about its whistle-blower system are available on the corporate website of Berentzen-Gruppe Aktiengesellschaft at www.berentzen-gruppe.de/en/responsibility.
+The Codes of the Berentzen Group and access to its whistle-blower system are available on the corporate website of Berentzen-Gruppe Aktiengesellschaft at www.berentzen-gruppe.de/en/responsibility.

-(3.4) Compliance, risk management and internal auditing
+(3.4) Compliance, internal control system and risk management, internal auditing